-Winning tip: Crinan Canal, Argyll and Bute
+Winning tip: Crinan Canal, Argyll, and Bute

-On this 15-mile walk you’ll see opportunity residing on London canals, friendly parents, parks and, most importantly, plenty of pubs!
-Start at The Grapes, near Limehouse Basin Marina, wander for a mile and half of up the Regent’s Canal to the Palm Tree at Mile End, then east alongside the Hertford Union for a mile or so that you can find the Crate Brewery at Hackney Wick.
+On this 15-mile walk, you’ll see opportunities residing on London canals, friendly parents, parks, and, most importantly, plenty of pubs!
+Start at The Grapes, near Limehouse Basin Marina, wander for a mile and half of up the Regent’s Canal to the Palm Tree at Mile End, then east alongside the Hertford Union for a mile or so you can find the Crate Brewery at Hackney Wick.
 Stop there for masses of amazing bars and pizza or carry on a brief way up the River Lea to the Four Quarters.
 Then comes the Princess of Wales in Clapton and, on beyond Tottenham Marshes for 6 miles is Camden Town Brewery in Enfield (nearest station Ponders End), on a reservoir.
 Get chatting to humans on passing boats and perhaps get a trip — a excellent escape for any Londoner and an exceptional alternative for vacationers.

 The Wye in Derbyshire passes through one of the most adorable valleys in England and gives many first-rate routes.
-The maximum dramatic stretch, possibly the closest we must protect a rainforest on this united states, is Chee Dale.
+The maximum dramatic stretch, possibly the closest we must protect rainforest in this united states, is Chee Dale.
 It’s no longer a smooth path, with a few scrambling over rocks and places in which the valley is so narrow you need to use stepping stones alongside the river – and it’s impassable after heavy rain.
-Wyedale or Topley Pike car parks are properly beginning points (there are also buses; the 65 and sixty-six from Buxton pass by Topley Pike), and the riverside Angler’s Rest at Miller’s Dale is a superbly positioned refreshment forestall.
-For a simpler direction again to the begin, follow the Monsal Trail above the river and thru tunnels, passing lots of exciting industrial relics.
+Ryedale or Topley Pike car parks are properly beginning points (there are also buses; the 65 and sixty-six from Buxton pass by Topley Pike), and the riverside Angler’s Rest at Miller’s Dale is a superbly positioned refreshment forestall.
+For a simpler direction again to the beginning, follow the Monsal Trail above the river and thru tunnels, passing lots of exciting industrial relics.
 About five miles in total.

 For an 8-mile river walk with the whole thing, head for the Tees.
-Start at Bowlees tourist centre, diverting briefly north along Bow Lee Beck to test out Gibson’s Cave and Summerhill Force waterfall.
+Start at Bowlees tourist center, diverting briefly north along Bow Lee Beck to test out Gibson’s Cave and Summerhill Force waterfall.
 Cross the Tees at Newbiggin and feature lunch on the Strathmore Arms in Holwick, the form of comfortable, the hidden pub you thought not existed.
-Cross boggy moorland inclusive of units of stepping stones to the point of view looking down the Tees (forget about the quarry).
+Cross boggy moorland includes units of stepping stones to the point of view looking down the Tees (forget about the quarry).
 You’re soon right beside the river and geared up for the grand finale: the thundering High Force then Low Force with a suspension bridge used by Victorian lead miners to complete.

 The 3- to 4-mile stroll among Pontymoile and Abergavenny runs via wonderful nation-state into the setting for Alexander Cordell’s 19th-century family sagas.
 There are no roads, simply tremendous countryside with the odd barge or cruiser puttering along with you.
-There’s the Green Flute Café at Goytre Wharf and several pubs inside a short walk of the canal.
+The Green Flute Café at Goytre Wharf and several pubs inside a short walk of the canal.
 This walk ends close to Llanfoist with a 20-minute walk into Abergavenny.
-Stay on the Angel Hotel (doubles from £95 B&B), or just loosen up in the inn’s bar with a pint and take the common bus service back to Pontymoile.
-Another exceptional walk at the canal is the seven-mile stretch similarly north among Talybont-on-Usk and Brecon; again, return using bus.
+Stay on the Angel Hotel (doubles from £95 B&B), or loosen up in the inn’s bar with a pint and take the common bus service back to Pontymoile.
+Another exceptional walk at the canal is the seven-mile stretch similarly north among Talybont-on-Usk and Brecon; again, return using the bus.